'Hunger Games: Catching Fire' sweeps MTV Movie Awards

 | LOS ANGELES

-LOS ANGELES Young adult favorite "The Hunger Games: Catching Fire" was voted 'movie of the year' and scooped top acting honors at the MTV Movie Awards on Sunday, reflecting the irreverent ceremony's appeal to young fans.
+LOS ANGELES Young adult favourite "The Hunger Games: Catching Fire" was voted 'movie of the year' and scooped top acting honours at the MTV Movie Awards on Sunday, reflecting the irreverent ceremony's appeal to young fans.

-The second installment of the hugely popular "Hunger Games" books beat out this year's Oscar best picture winner "12 Years a Slave" in online voting that continued through much of the show.
+The second instalment of the hugely popular "Hunger Games" books beat out this year's Oscar best picture winner "12 Years a Slave" in online voting that continued through much of the show.

 Jennifer Lawrence and Josh Hutcherson won best female and male performances for their roles as Katniss and Peeta, the two youths fighting to give hope to an oppressed society.